denoland/fresh/docs/getting-started/form-submissions.md

 whole.
 Browsers have great built in systems for form submission, revolving around the HTML `<form>` element.

-Fresh builds the core of it's form submission infrastructure around the native `<form>` element.
+Fresh builds the core of its form submission infrastructure around the native `<form>` element.
 This page explains how to use `<form>` in Fresh, and the next chapter explains how to progressively enhance your forms with client side JavaScript to make them more interactive.